-Deploying HTML5 is a book written by Aditya Yadav, a former Sr. Architect for ThoughtWorks and actual CTO of a consultancy firm, explaining the HTML5 standard components, showing how they are implemented across major browsers and providing code samples for using them.
+Deploying HTML5 is a book written by Aditya Yadav, explaining the HTML5 standard components, showing how they are implemented across major browsers and providing code samples for using them.
+1

-The need to scan a given filesystem for changes is a fairly common one, and there are a variety of common tasks which need this.
-A framework which offers real-time event notification for Linux file system events is Inotify.
-In this article we will walk through how to use Inotify to monitor directories and trigger alerts on changes and present tools you might want to add to your personal toolbox.
+In this article we will walk through how to use the Inotify Linux utility to monitor directories and trigger alerts on changes and present tools you might want to add to your personal toolbox.
+1

 Tables are common in iPhone apps, but are very specific given the iPhone's constraints.
 However, Apple offers easy customization, and this article explores creating highly customized iPhone tables.
 7